-8.2.13 Dry Reference Air
+8.2.12 Dry Reference Air

-Options: Wet Air / Dry Ambient / Dry Air Default: Wet Air
+Options: Wet Air / Dry Ambient / Dry Air

+Default: Wet Air

-The oxygen probe measures process gas oxygen concentration relative to the oxygen concentration of the reference side of the sensor which is exposed to atmospheric air.
-Atmospheric air will contain 20.95% oxygen by volume in dry air, however the presence of humidity will displace this dry air reducing the oxygen content proportionally.
-It is normal for a probe running with ambient air on both the reference and process side of the sensor to read oxygen concentration slightly lower than 20.95%.
+The oxygen probe measures process gas oxygen concentration relative to the oxygen concentration of the reference side of the sensor, which is normally exposed to atmospheric air.
+Atmospheric air will contain 20.95% oxygen by volume in dry air, however if there is any humidity in the air then the suspended water vapour will displace the dry air reducing the oxygen content proportionally.
+It is therefore normal for a probe running with ambient air on both the reference and process side of the sensor to read oxygen concentration slightly lower than 20.95%.

-Some operators prefer to assume that atmospheric air is 'dry air', and therefore prefer to see an open-air reading of 20.95%.
+Some operators prefer to assume that atmospheric air is 'dry air', and therefore prefer to see an open air reading of 20.95%.
 In this case, we have several options;